Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Life Stage

-The age or stage of the organism at the time of collection/observation.
-Typically used for zoological collections.<br></br>
+The age or stage of the organism at the time of collection/observation (typically used for zoological collections).<br></br>
 **Examples:** `larva` `juvenile` `adult`<br></br>
 See Darwin Core's [lifeStage](https://dwc.tdwg.org/terms/#dwc:lifeStage)